rajputakhil/Package/README.md

     return
 ```

-4. Create a file named 'fn2.py' with another function in it.
+4. Create another file named 'fn2.py' with a different function in it.

 ```python
 def functionTwo():